A.I. Avenue - resources & additional documents

 Sample Syllabus Language & Talking Points:

-- Refer to the attached document on the right side of this page.
+• Refer to the documents in the "Attachments" section of this page.

 Citation and AI Use Guides: